tomtom304/Dice-Game/README.md

 - [ ] The user inputs a name (Less than 20 characters)
 - [ ] They are then shown a list of the top 5 players and their scores along with the user's own name, score and position
 - [ ] When they are finished, they are then taken back to the menu

+## Extension: AI

+- The next step in the development of this program is to remove all human input.

+Using any sort of AI, create a program (can be connected to the original to take outputting out of the equation) that can get score...
+- [ ] The best possible score in
+ - [ ] 1,000 turns
+ - [ ] 1,000,000 turns
+- [ ] Better than humans in 100 moves in a best-out-of-three